RogerSelwyn/O365-HomeAssistant/docs/services.md

 ## o365.create_calendar_event
 Create an event in the specified calendar - All paremeters are shown in the available parameter list on the Developer Tools/Services tab.
 ## o365.modify_calendar_event
 Modify an event in the specified calendar - All paremeters are shown in the available parameter list on the Developer Tools/Services tab.
+Not possible for group calendars.
 ## o365.remove_calendar_event
 Remove an event in the specified calendar - All paremeters are shown in the available parameter list on the Developer Tools/Services tab.
+Not possible for group calendars.
 ## o365.respond_calendar_event
 Respond to an event in the specified calendar - All paremeters are shown in the available parameter list on the Developer Tools/Services tab.
+Not possible for group calendars.
 ## o365.scan_for_calendars
 Scan for new calendars and add to o365_calendars.yaml - No parameters.
+Does not scan for group calendars.